FarmData2/FarmData2-School/.devcontainer/homepage_template.md

               CODESPACE_NAME and CACHE_KEY are replaced by homepage.bash
               The value of CACHE_KEY is set to the timestamp.
-              This prevents the browser from using a cached version of the page, whcih does not work when the codespace is restarted.
+              This prevents the browser from using a cached version of the page, which does not work when the codespace is restarted.
             -->
             Click here to <a href="https://%CODESPACE_NAME%-6901.app.github.dev?autoconnect=true&resize=remote&key=%CACHE_KEY%" target="_blank">Open the Development Environment in a Browser Tab</a>.
             <br>